froderystad/filedownload-cpu-usage/README.md

 Note that the CPU usage stabilizes around 13%.
 This indicates that downloading a file and saving it to disk is not supposed to be CPU intensive on a modern computer.

-# My own attempt, using Java
+# My first attempt, using Java

-I've done most of my professional programming using Java, so I decided to use it for my own attempt.
+I've done most of my professional programming using Java, so I decided to use it for my first attempt.

 I used [Gradle](https://gradle.org) as build system this time, so you'll need that installed.